MagnusSchlamovitz/DRLND-Continuous-Control/Report.md

 ## Learning Algorithm

-The task was solved using the Actor-Critic method Deep Deterministic Policy Gradients (DDPG, [1]).
-The agent is composed of an Actor and a Critic networks.
+The task was solved using the Actor-Critic method Deep Deterministic Policy Gradients.
+The agent is composed of two networks: Actor and Critic.
 The Actor network is used to calculate the action based on the current state.
 The Critic network is used to predict the Q-value, i.e. the value of the current (state, action).
 The negative of the Q-value is used as a loss measure for training the Actor network.
-To measure the loss of the Critic network, a "true" or target Q-value is calculated using the Bellman equation, which in pseudocode looks like `Q_targets = rewards + gamma * critic_target(next_states, actions_next)`
+To measure the loss of the Critic network, a "true" or target Q-value is calculated using the Bellman equation.

 ### The Actor network